We purchased and tested the DynaVap HyperDyn hands-on. Prices, availability, and performance data are regularly verified.

 HyperDyn dosing capsule (holds 0.125 g)

-Tin case for storage and transport
+Wooden stash case for storage and transport

 No torch lighter is included.
 You'll need a dual or triple flame butane torch, or the Ispire Wand induction heating unit sold separately.
+Everything that arrives is laid out in our unboxing shot below, with the assembled HyperDyn resting beside the wooden stash case and the quick start guide.

 55 g of medical-grade titanium from tip to mouthpiece